danielmgauthier/danielmgauthier.github.io/work.md

 permalink: /work/
 ---

-#### September 2020 - Present
+#### September 2020 - May 2022
-### Senior Mobile Developer, Shopify
+### Engineering Manager, Shopify
-I just started!
-Still learning lots.
-More detailed description coming soon 🧑‍💻
+I managed a small team of native iOS and Android developers, building features related to orders and fulfillment in the core Shopify Mobile app.
+I focused a lot of my time on technical leadership and mentorship, helping younger devs on my team level up and ship consistently high-quality code.

 <br/>